anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 **Not in Scope**
 - Functional testing / validation of the application provided by the workload is outside the scope of this work
-- Testing to confirm specific versions of APIs is out of scope
+- Testing to confirm anything not in RM or RA2 requirements
 - VNFM/NFVO, like ONAP, is not used in the process flow for infrastructure verifications or validations
 - Upgrades to workloads, and the respective processes of verifying upgrade procedures and validating (testing) the success and compatibility of upgrades is not in scope